lambdaclass/concrete/ROADMAP.md

 precedes a language-design migration, and proof automation remains behind both honest semantics and the external-user trial.

-### Task R-0442

-**Objective:** Preserve locally-bound callable identity in ProofCore instead of spelling it as a global call.

-Bug 061 is latent but structurally real: `PExpr.call "f" args` represents both a direct call to a definition and application of a fn-typed parameter named `f`.
-The evaluator resolves both through the global-style `FnTable`.
-The current `Option::map`, `Result::map`, and `Result::map_err` proofs remain valid only for their explicitly registered representative callback; they do not quantify over arbitrary `f`, and no report or source attribute may upgrade their `proof_coverage(representative)` scope.

-Add a distinct `PExpr.applyVar`/`callValue` form (or an equivalent typed callable identity) with local callable semantics rather than global name lookup.
-Carry the direct/indirect distinction through extraction, evaluation, fingerprints, preservation statements, reports, and proof dependencies.
-Gate a global function and a parameter with the same spelling extracting to different nodes, function-table completeness for each form, preservation of the three existing representative proofs, and a negative check that those proofs cannot be rendered as universal callback theorems.

-This is a prerequisite to R-0004's final subject digest and receipt issuance, not an optional cleanup afterward.
-R-0004's extraction/schema identity must name the representation introduced here, and its migration must not issue receipts over the ambiguous pre-R-0442 subject model.

 ### Task R-0004

 **Objective:** Fix proof-subject freshness and fail closed.